 - World boss kills (Story/Hard Mode if applicable)

 In SWTOR, Charters also have the option of running other events using the SWTOR Charters LFM Forum and Raid Calendar.
-These events include, but are not limited to, level 50 (Classic) operations, PVP/RP events, and level 50 or below world boss kills.
+These events include, but are not limited to, PVP and RP events.
 You don't even need to be a charter to organize these events, but you do need to be a charter to use the Get to Your Ships! - SWTOR LFM forum and SWTOR Raid Calendar.